‘Frack now, pay later,’ top services companies say amid oil crash

 Oilfield services analyst Angie Sedita at the Swiss bank UBS said in a note to clients that refracking will "not be enough of a demand driver" in 2016 and will take time to make inroads.

-Two prominent shale producers, EOG Resources Inc and Anadarko Petroleum Corp, have both said refracking technology needs improvement.
+Two prominent shale producers, EOG Resources Inc (EOG.N) and Anadarko Petroleum Corp (APC.N), have both said refracking technology needs improvement.

-Others, including Chesapeake Energy Corp and Devon Energy Corp have said they have been refracking and are happy with the results.
+Others, including Chesapeake Energy Corp (CHK.N) and Devon Energy Corp (DVN.N) have said they have been refracking and are happy with the results.

 Devon said this week it has refracked 1,000 wells over the years in North Texas and indicated it has no plans to tap unusual financing from a service company.